 Students spend much of their time learning to prepare dishes through actual practice.
 They strengthen their talents at food preparation using classical and universal cooking methods and learn to prepare items in quantity.
-The Auguste Escoffier School of Culinary Arts emphasizes menu
+The Auguste Escoffier School of Culinary Arts emphasizes menu planning, portion size, quality standards, employee training and food cost control.
+Purchasing, selection and storage of foods and the use of leftover food to minimize waste are also covered.
+Students also study sanitation, hotel and restaurant safety, and public health rules for handling food.

-The program is made up of five 6-week blocks over two and a half quarters.
+The program is made up of five 6-week sessions over two and a half quarters.
 Classes are held Monday - Friday.